Banner10/Phase_2_Project/README.md

 ## Goals / Defining Problem:

-To build an ordinary least squares or OLS liniar regression moedel to accuratly predict housing prices in King County.
+To build an ordinary least squares or OLS linear regression model to accurately predict housing prices in King County.
 This model can be used by real estate agents, developers, buyers, and sellers.
-Most accuratly used for houses that lie close that are averagly priced for the county.
+Most accurately used for houses that lie close that are averagely priced for the county.

 ## Process:

 ### Baseline Model:

 The process begins with establishing a baseline model.
-This model takes into account all data points and uses price as the independent variable as we will throughout the mdoeling process.
+This model takes into account all data points and uses price as the independent variable as we will throughout the modeling process.
 The R-squared value for this baseline model was .699 with a Root Mean Square Error(RMSE), $198314.69.

 ### Data Cleaning / EDA: